 An Inferior Alternative: Mobile Website

 A mobile website is a browser-based way of accessing website content.
-It's designed specifically for mobile devices and responds to only mobile devices, and therefore the mobile design of the website is different from desktop design.
-In practice, it means having a duplicate of all content since the server is presenting a desktop website to desktop users, and a mobile version to smartphone users.
+It’s made exclusively for mobile devices and responds only to them.
+Thus, the mobile website design differs from the desktop version.
+This requires duplicating all content for both desktop site and smartphone users.
 Maintenance becomes problematic, and differences in content easily occur.

-In contrast, a website with responsive design has a layout created for supporting multiple devices simultaneously.
-It works well by properly scaling down for smartphones and tablets with touchscreen interfaces, but presents glorious images for desktop users.
+In contrast, a website with a responsive design has a layout created for supporting multiple devices simultaneously.
+It works well by properly scaling down smartphones and tablets with touchscreen interfaces but presents glorious images for desktop users.